shionhonda/hippocampus-garden/content/blog/pfrl/index.md

 Last month, Preferred Networks, Inc. (PFN) released a new PyTorch-based library for **deep reinforcement learning (DRL)**, which is called [**PFRL**](https://github.com/pfnet/pfrl).
 PFRL, which inherits [ChainerRL](https://github.com/chainer/chainerrl), implements a comprehensive set of DRL algorithms from DQN to Soft Actor-Critic.
 [Here](https://github.com/pfnet/pfrl/blob/master/examples/quickstart/quickstart.ipynb) is an official quickstart guide.

 In this post, I apply one of the PFRL's algorithms to the Slime Volleyball game with the GPU instance of Colaboratory.
-My agent (the yellow slime) worked hard to play at first and finally learned to play volleyball.
+My agent (the yellow slime) worked hard to play at first and kind of learned to play volleyball.
 It's so adorable!

-<iframe width="560" height="315" src="https://www.youtube.com/embed/bjIGZNSKZrY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/GAcC5ni6zQw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <br/>

 ## Slime Volleyball